 - Full amount due June 30

-The tax bill is computed by multiplying the millage (or tax) rate, set by the Board of Supervisors of West Whiteland Township, with the assessed value of the property, determined by Chester County.
+The tax bill is computed by multiplying the millage (or tax) rate, set by the West Whiteland Board of Supervisors, with the assessed value of the property, set by Chester County.
 Mills are the amount each property is taxed per $1,000 of assessed value.

 To calculate your tax bill, use the following formula: